 Are not searchable, but they can be included in search results.

 Are not available for: Salesforce Classic, Connect Offline, Connect for Outlook, Salesforce for Outlook, lead conversion, workflow rule criteria or formulas, formula fields, outbound messages, default values, and Web-to-Lead and Web-to-Case forms.

 Encrypted fields are editable regardless of whether the user has the “View Encrypted Data” permission.
 Use validation rules, field-level security settings, or page layout settings to prevent users from editing encrypted fields.

 You can still validate the values of encrypted fields using validation rules or Apex.
 Both work regardless of whether the user has the “View Encrypted Data” permission.

-Encrypted field data might not always be masked in the debug log.
+Encrypted field data is not always masked in the debug log.
 Encrypted field data is masked if the Apex request originates from an Apex Web service, a trigger, a workflow, an inline Visualforce page (a page embedded in a page layout), or a Visualforce email template.
 In other cases, encrypted field data isn’t masked in the debug log, like for example when running Apex from the Developer Console.

 Existing custom fields cannot be converted into encrypted fields nor can encrypted fields be converted into another data type.
 To encrypt the values of an existing (unencrypted) field, export the data, create an encrypted custom field to store that data, and import that data into the new encrypted field.

 Mask Type is not an input mask that ensures the data matches the Mask Type.
 Use validation rules to ensure that the data entered matches the mask type selected.

-Use encrypted custom fields only when government regulations require it because they involve additional processing and have search-related limitations.
+Use encrypted custom fields only when government regulations require it because they involve more processing and have search-related limitations.